Boosts collagen production to revitalize the skin

 Design: Microneedles, vibration, and LED therapy to rejuvenate the skin

-BeautyBio’s GloPRO Microneedling Regeneration Tool is designed to treat the skin with three different features: its MicroTip dermaroller head, which encourages collagen stimulation by triggering the skin’s injury response and increases product absorbency; VibroTactile Stimulation, gentle vibrations that send stimulating energy to the deepest layers of the skin; and LED therapy, which is thought to have anti-inflammatory benefits and improve the skin’s barrier function.
+BeautyBio’s GloPRO Microneedling Regeneration Tool is designed to treat the skin with three different features: its MicroTip dermaroller head, which encourages collagen stimulation by triggering the skin’s injury response and increases product absorbency; VibroTactile Stimulation, gentle vibrations that send stimulating energy to the deepest layers of the skin; and LED therapy, which is thought to have anti-inflammatory benefits, boost collagen production, and improve the skin’s barrier function.

 The handheld plastic tool features a replaceable dermaroller head; a small, rolling tip that’s covered in hundreds of tiny surgical steel needles that penetrate the top layer of the skin as it’s rolled over it.
 These heads typically need to be replaced every three to four months with regular use, and retail for $35 a pop.

 When the tool is turned on, the VibroTactile Stimulation and LED lights are activated, emitting a soft vibration and a red LED light directly from the MicroTip head.
-The GloPRO is battery-powered, taking two AAA batteries, and also comes with a cord to plug into the wall should the batteries die while in use (not to be confused with a charger).
+The GloPRO is battery-powered, taking two AAA batteries (which are included), and also comes with a cord to plug into the wall should the batteries die while in use (not to be confused with a charger).

 How to Use: Prep, treat, moisturize